acquanaturaleminerale/acquanaturaleminerale.github.io/docs/setup.md

 ### Default metadata file

 The repository already contains an `idp_metadata.xml` file used during development with the local Keycloak Identity Provider.
 That file is only valid for that specific Keycloak configuration.
-While this metdata file should work if you are using the keycloak setup mentioned later i still strongly raccomand replacing it with the one given by the idp.
+The provided metadata file should work with the Keycloak configuration described later.
+However, it is recommended to replace it with the metadata provided by the actual Identity Provider, even when using the same IdP software.

 If you are using a different Identity Provider, replace it with the correct metadata for your IdP.

+The SAML response must contain an email attribute so make sure the idp provides one.
+If you are using the keycloak idp mentioned further below an email attribute is already configured in it.

+Exerplaza uses this attribute to associate the authenticated SAML user with an existing local user.

+When using a different Identity Provider, ensure that:
+- an email attribute is released;
+- the attribute name matches the configured mapper;
+- the value matches the user's Exerplaza account email.

 If you do not have an idp yet you can follow the local keycloak idp setup guide further below or set up your own.